Post

 • A complete list of events can be found in the official documentation

-• It basically covers all CI/CD and automation event scenarios.
-However, if there are special scenarios without events, you can only use other events + conditions in Jobs or use Schedule to manually check. e.g. If there is no PR Merged event, you can only achieve it with pull_request: closed + Job if: github.event.pull_request.merged == true.
+• It basically covers all CI/CD and automation scenarios encountered.
+However, if there are special scenarios without events, you can only use other events + conditions in Jobs or use Schedule to manually check. e.g. If there is no PR Merged event, you can only use pull_request: closed + Job if: github.event.pull_request.merged == true to achieve it.

-• schedule (cron): Scheduled execution (like crontab) Can be used for automation: regularly checking PRs, packaging, executing automation scripts
+• schedule (cron): Scheduled execution (like crontab) Can be used for automation: regularly checking PRs, packaging, executing automation scripts All executed in main / develop (Default Branch).

-• issues, issue_comment: Issue-related events Triggered when an Issue is opened or has new comments, etc.
+• issues, issue_comment: Issue related events Triggered when an Issue is opened or has new comments, etc.

 • workflow_call: Triggers another Action (Workflow) to execute tasks.